 Step up then Raymond Notarangelo – the man who spent a night in the middle of nowhere (picture shows Raymond out, er, digging up stories) in one of Scotland’s remotest bothies and still came away with two top stories which walked into various Scottish news outlets.

 Here’s the thing though: our bold champion of story-spotting hasn’t actually been a working journalist for nigh on a decade.
-For the past seven years he’s been the main PR driving force of Holyrood Partnership, public relations in Edinburgh.
+For the past seven years he’s been the main PR driving force of Holyrood PR, public relations in Edinburgh.
 Before that he was the acceptable media face of West of Scotland Water.